Luc Thévenaz

 He was member of the Consortium in the FP7 European Project GOSPEL "Governing the speed of light", was Chairman of the European COST Action 299 "FIDES: Optical Fibres for New Challenges Facing the Information Society" and is author or co-author of some 480 publications and 12 patents.
 He is now Coordinator of the H2020 Marie Skłodowska-Curie Innovative Training Networks FINESSE (FIbre NErve Systems for Sensing).

 He is co-Executive Editor-in-Chief of the journal "Nature Light: Science & Applications" and is Member of the Editorial Board (Associate Editor) for the journal "APL Photonics" & "Laser & Photonics Reviews".
-He is also Fellow of both the IEEE and the Optical Society (OSA).
+He is also Fellow of both the IEEE and the Optical Society (OSA) and Full Member of the Swiss Academy of Engineering Sciences (SATW).

-The Group for Fibre Optics is no longer hiring new PhD students since my academic supervision will be discontinued after the end of 2022, so before the normal 4-years duration of PhD studies.
+Please note that the Group for Fibre Optics is no longer hiring new collaborators since my academic supervision will be discontinued mid-2023.Publications

 Selected publications